-The presenting pupils will have technical equipment, such as a projector, overhead, speakers that can be connected to a computer and a whiteboard or flip-over at their disposal.
+The presenting pupils will have technical equipment, such as a projector (standard HDMI or VGA), speakers that can be connected to a computer and a whiteboard or flip-over at their disposal.
 The organisers of the event will be responsible for providing fully functional equipment.